sungnga/instagram-clone-app/README.md

     - set the open props to the showDrawer state
     - set the onClose props to the handleToggleDrawer function
   - Hide this Drawer component on small screen size
+- **Building the EditUserInfo form in main section:**
+- We're going to build the edit user form in EditUserInfo component
+- In src/pages/edit-profile.js file:
+  - Import defaultCurrentUser from data.js file
+  - Import the ProfilePicture component
+  - In EditProfilePage component:
+    - In the return section, below the nav element but still inside the section element, render the main element
+    - In the main element, write a conditional that if we're on the `/accounts/edit` route, then render the `<EditUserInfo />` component.
+Pass down the user props of the defaultCurrentUser data
+- At the bottom of the page, write a functional EditUserInfo component:
+  - Receive the user props from the EditProfilePage parent component
+  - This component is going to render a section element and in the section, render:
+    - the ProfilePicture component
+    - the user.username
+    - a text that says Change Profile Photo
+    - a form element, which renders individual input text fields as `<SectionItem />` components.
+And for each component, provide the value for text props, the value for formItem props, and the value for type props if it's different than the default
+- At the bottom of the page, write a functional SectionItem component:
+  - This component receives the props of text, formItem, and type that by default set to text
+  - Render the text input fields and its label
+  - The value for the input label comes from the text props
+  - The input fields are pre-populated with values coming from the formItem props
+  - The input type comes from the type props